eshabaniv/EEG-Motor-Imagery-Classification/README.md

 - CSP + LDA
 - CSP + SVM

-Performance summaries, exported pipelines, and visualisations are automatically saved in the `results/` folder.
+Performance summaries and visualisations are automatically saved in the `results/` folder.

 ---